gelmio/oblivious-svelte/oblivious/Oblivious.md

 I hit-up breakfast.
 Black beans with rice; The best I reckon I’ve ever had - and I've had my fair share.
 Sometimes it’s the little things in life...
 While I’m chowing down about 50 cents worth for breakfast, I watch some blokes hauling thick bundles of long, awkward, heavy-as-fuck iron re-bar for concrete support from out of the back of a truck.
 Doing the lion’s share of the work is maybe the strongest bloke I reckon I’ve *ever* seen.
-I'm not being racist or nothing - but there's no other way to describe him; this guy is a deadset shaved-down silverback gorilla.
-And I mean that in only a complimentary way.
 You’ve never seen nothing like this guy.
 Not in your life.
 Of middling height, with a bulging pot belly on him that - somehow - is covered in a painted-on looking, *monstrous* six-pack.
 *Or is it an eight pack??*